-We generally invoice customers for 50% of the total contract value when the contract is fully executed and for the remaining 50% when the subscription service is operational and ready to go live - that is, when the customer has acknowledged the completion of all the deliverables in the signed customer acceptance form.
+For ShotSpotter Flex, we generally invoice customers for 50% of the total contract value when the contract is fully executed and for the remaining 50% when the subscription service is operational and ready to go live - that is, when the customer has acknowledged the completion of all the deliverables in the signed customer acceptance form.
 All fees billed in advance of services being delivered are recorded as deferred revenue.
-The timing of when new miles go live can be uncertain and, as a result, can have a significant impact on the levels of revenue and deferred revenue from quarter to quarter.
+The timing of when new miles go live can be uncertain and, as a result, can have a significant impact on the levels of revenues and deferred revenue from quarter to quarter.
 For our ShotSpotter Flex solution, our pricing model is based on a per-square-mile basis.
-For ShotSpotter SecureCampus and ShotSpotter SiteSecure, our pricing model is on a customized-site basis.
+For our ShotSpotter Missions solution, pricing is currently customized, generally tied to the number of sworn police officers in a particular city.
+For ShotSpotter Missions sales in an effort to introduce the product and accelerate sales.
 As a result of our process for invoicing contracts and renewals upon execution, our cash flow from operations and accounts receivable can fluctuate due to timing of contract execution and timing of deployment.

 We generally invoice subscription service renewals for 100% of the total contract value when the renewal contract is executed.
 Renewal fees are recognized ratably over the term of the renewal, which is typically one year.
 While most of our customers elect to renew their agreements, in some cases, they may not be able to obtain the proper approvals or funding to complete the renewal prior to expiration.
 For these customers, we stop recognizing subscription revenues at the end of the current contract term, even though we may continue to provide services for a period of time until the renewal process is completed.
 Once the renewal is complete, we then recognize subscription revenues for the period between the expiration of the term of the agreement and the completion of the renewal process in the month in which the renewal is executed.
-If a customer declines to renew its subscription prior to the end of five years, then the remaining setup fees are immediately recognized.
+If a customer declines to renew its subscription prior to the end of three years, then the remaining setup fees are immediately recognized.